• Skip to primary navigation

 • Finely mince the shrimp with your knife until it forms a paste.
 Alternatively, you can place shrimp in a food processor.

 • Add water in a pot and heat pot to medium-high heat.
-Once the water starts boiling, add egg noodles.
-Cook according to package directions and strain noodles.
-Using the same water as the egg noodles, add wontons to the pot and cook for 4-5 minutes.
+Add wontons to the pot and cook for 5 minutes.
 The wontons are done when they float to the top.
-Don't throw away the starchy water yet!

-• To make the wonton soup, add chicken broth in a pot and heat pot to medium-high heat.
-Add napa cabbage and cook until soft.
-Once soft, add salt, white pepper and sesame oil for flavoring.
-Add 1/2 cup of the starchy wonton water from step 4 to the broth for delicious flavor!
+• To make the wonton soup, add 2 cups chicken broth in a pot and heat pot to medium-high heat.
+Add napa cabbage (or vegetable of choice) and cook until soft.
+Once soft, add 1 teaspoon salt, pinch of white pepper and ¼ teaspoon sesame oil for flavoring.
+If you want more flavor, add some oyster sauce!
 Turn off the heat and add your sliced green onions.

 • To assemble, add egg noodles and wontons in a bowl.
 Then pour your wonton soup on top!
 I love eating my wontons with some vinegar and chili oil!